richardTowers/verify-tech-docs/source/documentation/env/envEndToEndTests.md

 The integration environment is not accredited to use real user data, and it has no links to real identity providers.
 Carry out business analysis to identify user identities that cause potential problem scenarios during matching.
-Then, in the user administration API, create test users that will test these scenarios.
+Then, in the user administration application programming interface (API) create test users that will test these scenarios.
 You must also add the test users to your local matching datastore in the integration environment.